syncfusion-content/blazor-docs/blazor/datagrid/filtering.md

 Operator |Description |Supported Types
 -----|-----|-----
-StartsWith |Checks whether the value begins with the specified value. |String EndsWith |Checks whether the value ends with the specified value. |String Contains |Checks whether the value contains the specified value. |String
+IsNull |Returns the values that are null. |String &#124; Number &#124; Date IsNotNull |Returns the values that are not null. |String &#124; Number &#124; Date IsEmpty |Returns the values that are empty. |String IsNotEmpty |Returns the values that are not empty. |String StartsWith |Checks whether the value begins with the specified value. |String EndsWith |Checks whether the value ends with the specified value. |String Contains |Checks whether the value contains the specified value. |String